SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 ## Motivation

-The ability to interface virtualised resources with networks outside of the cloud environment, such as the internet, is an integral part of IaaS.
+The ability to interface virtualised resources with networks outside of the cloud environment, such as the internet, is an important part of IaaS.
 Providing external access in an OpenStack cloud requires a number of configuration choices from the CSP, some of which have direct implications on how users interact with the cloud.
 This standard identifies some of these options and defines a baseline setup that provides flexibility and consistency to users but is also realistic to implement for CSPs.